martin-azon/mlrust/README.md

 The current implementation is correctness- and conformance-oriented.
 It includes deterministic tests, public API roundtrips, malformed-input tests, feature-gating checks, CCTV vector coverage, long ignored conformance tests, and selected side-channel-sensitive implementation checks.

-It should **not** be described as formally audited, formally verified, masked, or fully hardened against local physical side-channel attacks.
+It has not been independently audited, formally verified, masked, or fully hardened against local physical side-channel attacks.

 ## Workspace layout